MicrosoftDocs/azure-devops-docs/docs/build-release/index.md

 # Build and Release

-Visual Studio Team Services and Team Foundation Server help you implement a highly customizable continuous integration (CI) and deployment (CD) pipeline for your .NET, Java, Node, PHP, or Python apps.
+VSTS and Team Foundation Server help you implement a highly customizable continuous integration (CI) and deployment (CD) pipeline for your .NET, Java, Node, PHP, or Python apps.
 Tutorials, references, and other documentation show you how to configure and manage CI/CD for the app and platform of your choice.

 ## 5-Minute Quickstarts